Jack Luden: Film career

 In 1925, Luden joined the Paramount Pictures School, a newly established acting school founded by the Famous Players–Lasky Corporation.
 There were 17 other members of the school when it opened, including Charles "Buddy" Rogers and Thelma Todd.
 The work of the school's students was highlighted in the 1926 film Fascinating Youth.
 In October 1926, the number of students at the school was reduced to six; Luden was one of the actors who remained.

 After his time at the school, Luden had an initially successful career.
 After appearing in a number of FBO Pictures Corporation short films, he played major roles in a series of silent feature films produced by Paramount Pictures.
 This included appearing as the lead actor in the 1927 Western Shootin' Irons.

 Within a year, his career began to decline, and he was relegated to smaller supporting roles.
 His speech impediment made him a less desirable choice when Paramount increasingly produced sound films.
 His roles included Young Eagles (1930).

 In the late 1930s, Luden appeared in a series of low-budget Westerns produced by Columbia Pictures.
 These were commercially unsuccessful, and Luden's acting career ended.

 Later life

-In 1950, he was convicted for issuing checks with insufficient funds and for possessing heroin, and imprisoned in San Quentin State Prison, California.
+In 1950, he was convicted for issuing checks with insufficient funds and for possessing heroin, and imprisoned in San Quentin State Prison in San Quentin, California.
 He died there the following year, at the age of 49.